 Do you struggle with writing friendly reminder emails?

-We can all agree it often seems unnecessary and can be quite frustrating.
+It can often seem unnecessary and frustrating.

-On the one hand, you don’t want to risk sounding pushy and impatient (or insincere).
-Yet, you still need that answer.
+On the one hand, you don’t want to sound pushy and impatient (or insincere).

 In this article, we’ll uncover:

-• How to formulate reminder emails for different workplace scenarios,
+- How to formulate reminder emails for different workplace scenarios,

-• What the right times are to send these emails, and
+- What the right times are to send these emails, and

-• What alternative ways there are to send friendly reminders.
+- What alternative ways there are to send friendly reminders.

 Let’s get started!